 Unless you live in a remote mountainous area of Thailand, there is an abundance of public transportation.
 It includes motorcycle taxis, motorized pedicabs, trucks converted into buses, taxis, trains, buses, and planes.
 Furthermore, if you live in or close to a city, a private motorcycle or car isn't really needed.
 In the United States, especially outside of the inner city, a car is a necessity.
 If you don't have a car, it's like not having two legs.
 In reality, there is much less affordable public transportation in the U.S. than in Thailand.

 8. Different Monetary Currencies

-Before departing Suvarnabhumi Airport outside of Bangkok, I must convert all of my Thai baht to U.S. dollars.
-The baht is weaker now at an exchange range of more than 36 baht for one U.S. dollar, so I will get less dollars for the baht that I exchange.
+Before departing Suvarnabhumi Airport outside of Bangkok, I had to convert all of my Thai baht to U.S. dollars.
+The baht is weaker now at an exchange range of about 36 baht for one U.S. dollar, so I got less dollars for the baht that I exchanged.

 9. Toilet Facilities

 Using the toilet is a different experience in Thailand from that in the United States.
 Almost all Thailand homes, schools, hotels, and public establishments have toilet hoses or bum guns installed next to all commodes.
 It isn't necessary to use toilet paper, because the high pressurized water which you use to clean your butt is much more convenient and more sanitary than using any kind of toilet paper.
 I didn't look forward having to use toilet paper again in the States.

 Since retiring in Taiwan, I have done very little physical labor with the exception of working in my mother-in-law's garden.
 This all changed when I arrived at Pat's farm and assisted her with some barn chores.